Material unaccounted for: United Kingdom

 The regulations also demand that these reports be made "at the latest within the period of 15 days beginning with the day on which the physical inventory was taken."
 The physical inventory itself "must be taken every calendar year and the period between two successive physical inventory takings must not exceed 14 months."
 These regulations replaced existing Euratom law.
 Additionally, the levels of security at nuclear sites are very high.
 All sites are required to comply with a security plan approved by the Civil Nuclear Security Division of ONR and the measures taken exceed international recommendations in this area.
+Security itself is handled by the Civil Nuclear Constabulary.

 Russia

 Historically, Russia had no regulations in place pertaining to the monitoring of its nuclear material inventories.
 Damon Moglen, Director for the Climate and Energy Project stated in 2011 that "The Russians would not know even if there was anything missing."
 Instead, it simply relied on its physical security to prevent the loss of material.
 However, in 2012 new nuclear security regulations, known as the Federal Rules and Regulations Regarding the Use of Atomic Energy- NP-030-12 - "Basic Nuclear Material Control and Accounting Rules"— were adopted by the Federal Service for Environmental, Technological and Nuclear Supervision and made Russian Law.
 Shortly thereafter, a non-military overseer group was founded to ensure their implementation.
 Additionally, Russian officials have stated progress has been made in improving training for security guards, installing new barriers at nuclear facilities, and upgrading sensor technology.

 A report by the University of Maryland School of Public Policy comments that "Specific improvements in the regulations that are worth noting, include: requiring that each site establish a designated MC&A (material control and accounting) organization; requiring that the book inventory be adjusted on the basis of a physical inventory taking; requiring the application of seals with unique identifiers to the most attractive categories of nuclear materials; and requiring the adoption of a two-person rule when accessing and working with nuclear material in certain situations."
 However, the same report emphasises that while the regulations do "establish the general requirement that statistical analysis be used at the completion of each physical inventory-taking […] it does not establish specific requirements, goals, or criteria.
 Several Russian facilities are developing relevant analytical methods, but it will take several years for these methods to be fully developed and tested, for personnel to be trained in using them, and for facilities to acquire the necessary technological capabilities to conduct them."